 Professional organizations such as the NRPA and the PA Recreation and Park Society (PRPS) offer information on career opportunities.
 More specific information on the career option of commercial recreation is available from the Resort and Commercial Recreation Association (RCRA).
 If you are interested in an outdoor recreation career option, another source of career information is the National Association for Interpretation (NAI).
-If you think a career as a recreation therapist might be for you, information can be obtained from the American Therapeutic Recreation Association (ATRA) and the National Therapeutic Recreation Society (NTRS).
+If you think a career as a recreation therapist might be for you, information can be obtained from the American Therapeutic Recreation Association (ATRA).